- Entering Freshman

 Summer Work in the U.S.

 A student who wishes to receive credit for summer school work must obtain advance approval of their plans from the Registrar.
 For approval to study in the summer, submit the Summer Study Application Form to the Bryn Mawr College Registrar's Office for credit evaluation and transfer approval.
 An official transcript should be sent to Bryn Mawr's Registrar's Office within one semester of completing the course.
 A total of no more than four units earned in summer school may be counted toward the degree; of these, no more than two units may be earned in any one summer.
+All non-Bryn Mawr summer courses are treated as transfer credit, and students are responsible for course tuition and fees.

 Summer courses must be at least four weeks long.
 One Bryn Mawr unit equals four credit hours.
 Many courses at other institutions are only three credit hours.
 However, as long as the summer course you wish to take is three credit hours on the semester system and at least four weeks long, Bryn Mawr will "round up" the course and accept it as equal to four credit hours.
 If the summer course you wish to take is offered on the quarter system, the class has to be five credit hours in order for the credit to be transferred towards your Bryn Mawr degree.